-Two hundred companies from twelve countries are displaying agricultural machinery at China's first ever international exhibition.
+Background: Two hundred companies from twelve countries are displaying agricultural machinery at China's first ever international exhibition.
 They're hoping to cash in on China's determined effort to modernise it agricultural industry with up to date imported machinery.

 SYNOPSIS: The exhibition, in Peking, goes on for two weeks.
 Although most European countries, Canada, australia and Japan are represented, one notable absentee is the United States.
 Volvo of Sweden, Fiat of Italy, and Massey-Ferguson of Canada are among the leading manufacturers hoping to benefit from the potentially vast Chinese market.

 The majority of China's 900 million people work on the land.
 The Government has vowed to turn the country into a powerful socialist nation by the turn of the century by concentrating on development in agriculture, industry, defence, and technology.
 And although the Chinese say they'll rely mainly on their won efforts to achieve their goal, they say they realise that Western technology has much to offer their agricultural industry.